kamax-matrix/matrix-synapse-rest-password-provider/README.md

 It is mainly used with [mxisd](https://github.com/kamax-matrix/mxisd), the Federated Matrix Identity Server, to provide missing features and offer a fully integrated solution (directory, authentication, search).

+**NOTE:** This module doesn't provide direct integration with any backend.
+If you do not use mxisd, you will need to write your own backend, following the [Integration section](#integrate).
+This module simply translate an anthentication result and profile information into actionables in synapse, and adapt your user profile with what is given.

 ## Install
 ### From Synapse v0.34.0/py3